php-llm/llm-chain/docs/google-server-tools.md

 - Server tools may have usage quotas
 - Response times may vary based on the complexity of server tool operations
 - Not all Gemini model versions support all server tools

-## Future Considerations

-As the feature evolves, consider:

-- Additional server tools may become available
-- Parameters for existing tools may be expanded
-- Integration patterns may be refined based on usage